aig-upf/fs-private/doc/sdd.md

 1. Clone from <https://github.com/wannesm/PySDD> and run  `pip install -e .` on the root folder.
 (_Ignore the installation instructions that require you to manually build and install the SDD libraries_!)
-1. Run `pip install -r requirements.txt`
+1. Go to the root directori of _this_ project and run `pip install -r requirements.txt`

 ### Updating the dependencies
 To update dependencies for already-installed packages, simply run